mahadevan-k/node-html2enml/README.md

 node-html2enml is a node.js module to convert HTML to Evernote ENML.

-Unlike other implementations, html2enml parses the DOM tree of the HTML document and converts it to valid ENML, which results in a robust and reliable converstion
+Unlike other implementations, html2enml parses the DOM tree of the HTML document and converts it to valid ENML, which results in a robust and reliable conversion

 ## Usage ##